aaronjeline/containers/README.md

 Containers will output their ID (just the PID of the init process)

 ### Executing a command in an already running container
 The `exec` subcommand executes the following command in an existing container.
-Specify the contaienr by PID
+Specify the contaienr by PID.

 Example: `./containers exec 213 /bin/bash`